Costs

 If you are planning an excursion to the Monkey Hill or to the Khao Rang Viewpoint then you should definitely also visit the beautiful Tunk-Ka Café visit.
 The small café-restaurant has a charming interior with lots of green plants and lovely decorations.
 The menu includes traditional Thai dishes, delicious juice spritzers and milkshakes, which you can enjoy on the covered terrace with a view of Phuket Town.
 Prices approx. 200-300 THB per person.

-Tip: From the restaurant a staircase leads down to a Panoramic platformwhere you can take great photos, especially at sunset!
+Tip:: From the restaurant a staircase leads down to a Panoramic platformwhere you can take great photos, especially at sunset!

 Places of interest in the vicinity